The Best Cordless Trimmers for a Manicured Yard

 Keeping a yard neat and tidy doesn’t have to break the bank with the BLACK+DECKER 20V MAX String Trimmer/Edger.
 This trimmer has plenty of power to chew through tall grass and weeds at an affordable price point.
 It features a 10-inch cutting swath, an automatic feed spool, and power from a 20V lithium-ion battery.
 Weighing just 4.5 pounds, and with a trigger to control its speed, this trimmer is an easy one to maneuver, and it performs double duty as an edger as well.

 4. BEST FOR LARGE YARDS: Makita XRU15PT1 Lithium-Ion Cordless Trimmer

 Large yards call for long-lasting power, and that’s a given with the Makita XRU15PT1 Cordless Trimmer, which comes with four batteries.
 From a name synonymous with quality power tools, the Makita trimmer runs on two, 18-volt lithium-ion batteries at once—for a total of 36 volts of power—and it comes with a total of four batteries to easily switch out when the first two run down.
 The trimmer has two speeds to match the type and thickness of grass or weeds, features bump feed line advancement, and comes with a reverse rotation function so the user can reverse the direction of the head if the line tangles in weeds.
 This high-powered trimmer will chew through unwanted weeds and grass in short order, making it a good choice for large yards, but this isn’t a tool for the faint of heart.
 The Makita string trimmer weighs a beefy 21 pounds and requires some arm muscle to maneuver and operate safely.

 5. BEST FOR PROS: EGO Power+ 15-Inch 56-Volt Cordless String Trimmer

 Landscape maintenance pros need not look any further.
-This powerful unit runs on a hefty 56-volt lithium-ion battery, which does not come with the purchase of the string trimmer but is available here; the battery charger is available here.
+This powerful unit runs on a hefty 56-volt lithium-ion battery, which does not come with purchase of the string trimmer but is available separately.
 This commercial-quality string trimmer features a high-efficiency motor with enough power to chew through a wide, 15-inch swath of weeds with ease.
 It features bump mode line advancement as an added feature.
 The EGO Power+ string trimmer weighs in at a hearty 13 pounds, so it works best with a strong operator.